willstott101/GimpFormats/documentation/reference/gimpformats/GimpImageHierarchy.md

 [Show source in GimpImageHierarchy.py:16](../../../gimpformats/GimpImageHierarchy.py#L16)

-Gets packed pixels from a gimp image.
+Represents packed pixels from a GIMP image hierarchy.

-NOTE: This was originally designed to be a hierarchy, like an image pyramid, through in practice they only use the top level of the pyramid (64x64) and ignore the rest.
+NOTE: Originally designed as a hierarchy, but currently only the top level (64x64) is used.

 #### Signature